JHaasIII92/LINGO-WEB-API/README.md

 # LINGO REST API DEMO

 ## Introduction
 The LINGO REST API makes LINGO accessible on a variety of languages and devices by hosting LINGO on a server.
-This guide will go through setting up the API locally, creating and solving models, and some more advanced topics.

-To see web applications connected to a LINGO REST server see the following links:
+To see web applications connected to a LINGO REST API server please view the following two interactive examples:

 https://tsp.lingo-api-demo.com/

 https://staff-schedule.lingo-api-demo.com/

+This guide will go through setting up the API locally, creating, solving, and querying models as well as some more advanced topics.
+To give a hands-on approach to understanding the flow of making calls to the API that will build, solve, and query a model the chess.lng model in the LINGO Samples directory is used throughout this guide.

 To learn how you can use the LINGO REST API with your application, contact info@lindo.com.

-## Setting Up A Demo Server
+## Set up

-A LINGO REST API server can be run locally on your computer with Docker.
-To get started download [Docker and Docker Compose](https://docs.docker.com/compose/install/).
-Next download the LINGO-WEB-API repository.
-In the command line open to the LINGO-WEB-API directory and run the following command:
+Start by downloading the LINGO REST API located at https://github.com/lindosystems/LINGO-REST-API.
+Next download Docker and Docker Compose.
+Once complete, in the command line open the LINGO-REST-API directory and run the following commands:
 ```bash
 docker pull lindosystems/lingorestdemo
 doker-compose run LINGO_API python manage.py makemigrations LINGO_REST